Child Care Program Office

 Eligibility is also based on your family size and your gross income

-Depending on your family’s monthly income, you may be responsible
+Depending on your family’s size and monthly income, you will be responsible

 to contribute toward your child care costs.
 The contribution